aeff81/BLE-YC01_ESP32/README.md

 I was looking for a way to Access my BLE-YC01 Pool-Monitor without the Yinmik-App.
 I'm sharing this mainly because it took me quite a while to gather all the information needed.
 So don't laugh about my programming style :-)
-Most of the conversation stuff was done by the HomeAssistant and some other communities (great thanks to them!), but I wanted a standalone solution since there's no HomeAssistant in near my Swimmingpool.
+Most of the conversation stuff was done by the HomeAssistant and some other communities (great thanks to them!), but I wanted a standalone solution since there's no HomeAssistant near my Swimmingpool.

 Why I did that?
 For 2 reasons:
  - to extend the signal range by using WiFi instead of BLE